seasamgo/minimal-mistakes/_posts/2018-08-04-dresser_project.md

 Finally, I wiped the entire piece down with a clean cloth and some vinegar water.
 All told, this entire endeavor took several hours and could easily be completed in a weekend.
 The end result was especially satisfying for a free piece and I'm looking forward to similar projects in the future.

 **Note:** some of the tools and products mentioned here are [hazardous](https://www.osha.gov/Publications/woodworking_hazards/osha3157.html).
 A mask and glasses can protect the eyes and lungs from sawdust and other particles.
-Paint and varnish remover, furniture wax and naval jelly are all _extremely_ toxic and should be used in well-ventialted areas, according to their labels, and disposed of properly.
+Paint and varnish remover, furniture wax and naval jelly are all _extremely_ toxic and should be used in well-ventilated areas, according to their labels, and disposed of properly.